 Are birthday celebrations as harmless as they seem?
-Do they help or hinder the growth of a child's character?
-This article advances a spiritual principle concerning birthdays that many do not consider.
+How did the practice start?
+Here is a spiritual principle concerning birthdays that many do not consider.

 A biblical study on the basic aspects of one of the fruit of God's Spirit, joy.

 Just as a dead person does no works, so a faith that does not include works is also dead.
 A person in whom living, saving faith exists will produce works.